alvarogarcia7/blog_source/source/_posts/2015-05-04-does-software-improve-rot-or-rust.markdown

 It is true that wine does not improve on every given situation, as it should be on a constant, stable environment: pressure, light, temperature, humidity, etc. So it is safe to assume that software should be under the same beneficial environment so it is possible to keep improving:

-  * It should be kept in use and working knowledge spread among the users
+  * Kept in use and working knowledge spread among the users
-  * It should have its defects fixed
+  * Have its defects fixed

 Let's see what kind of comparison we can set between software an